-The Municipal Employees' Retirement Act, PA 427 of 1984 and the MERS' Plan Document Article VI sec.
+The Municipal Employees' Retirement Act, PA 427 of 1984 and the MERS' Plan Document Article VI Sec.
 71 (1)(d), provides the MERS Board with the authority to set actuarial assumptions and methods after consultation with the actuary.
-As the fiduciary of the plan, MERS Retirement Board sets certain assumptions for funding and GASB purposes.
-These assumptions are checked regularly through a comprehensive study, called an Experience Study.
-Studies were completed in 2018 and 2020, and are the basis of the economic and demographic assumptions and methods currently in place.
-Updated economic assumptions were adopted by the MERS Retirement Board at the February 28, 2019 board meeting and were effective with the December 31, 2019 annual actuarial valuation.
-At the February 27, 2020 board meeting, the MERS Retirement Board adopted demographic assumptions effective with the December 31, 2020 annual actuarial valuation, which will impact contributions beginning in 2022.
+As the fiduciary of the plan, the MERS Retirement Board sets certain assumptions for funding and GASB purposes.
+These assumptions are reviewed regularly through a comprehensive study, most recently in the Fall of 2021.
+The MERS Retirement Board adopted a Dedicated Gains Policy at the February 17, 2022 Board meeting.
+The Dedicated Gains Policy will automatically reduce the assumed rate of investment return in conjunction with recognizing excess investment gains to mitigate the impact on employer contributions the first year.
+The new policy is effective with this December 31, 2021 annual actuarial valuation, and is reflected in the funded status and fiscal year 2023 contributions as shown in the Executive Summary.